Kelly strikes out 10 in Diamondbacks' 4-2 win over Red Sox

 The way Merrill Kelly and catcher Gabriel Moreno had the Boston Red Sox guessing, it was more than enough.

-Kelly struck out 10 while pitching effectively into the seventh inning and Corbin Carroll hit a two-run homer, helping the Diamondbacks beat the Red Sox 4-2 on Sunday.
+Kelly struck out 10 while pitching effectively into the seventh inning and Corbin Carroll hit a two-run homer, helping the Diamondbacks beat the Red Sox 4-2.

 “He seemed to be one step ahead of what their game plan was,” Diamondbacks manager Torey Lovullo said.
 “It seems to me they were sitting soft and Merrill and Gabby got ahead of that.”